pbrisbin/vim-syntax-shakespeare/README.md

 A collection of vim syntax files for working in haskell's various html templating languages (hamlet, cassius, and julius).

-The idea is to provide both a `syntax/$language.vim` file for external templates as well as include them in an `after/syntax/haskell.vim` to properly highlight quasi-quoted blocks inside a haskell source file.
+Provided is each `syntax/$language.vim` file for external templates as well as an `after/syntax/haskell.vim` which will properly highlight quasi-quoted blocks inside a haskell source file.

-To use, just copy the contents of `./syntax` and `./after/syntax` into your `~/.vim/syntax` and `~/.vim/after/syntax` directories.
+To use, just copy (or link) the contents of `./syntax` and `./after/syntax` into your `~/.vim/syntax` and `~/.vim/after/syntax` directories.

-### So far:
+### Quirks

-* hamlet.vim
-* julius.vim
-* embedded hamlet in haskell.vim
+* font-size works in test.cassius but not test.hs
-* embedded julius in haskell.vim
+* #{someVar} works in test.julius but not test.hs

-### Todo:

-* cassius
-* there are some quirks with embedded julius
+* javascript inside a script tag is difficult due to the lack of a
+  \</script> region-end

 ### Screenshots